Lemniscate ensembles with spectral singularity: Introduction and main results

+We mention that the approach in \cite{ameur2018random} using Ward's equation relies on the fact that the limiting $1$-point functions \eqref{K ML da} are rotationally symmetric.
+Our approach can also be applied to the bulk case when $a \in (0,1)$, which provides an alternative derivation of the limiting one-point functions \eqref{K ML da}, see Theorem~\ref{Thm_largeN pc}. \end{rmk}

 An additional advantage of our approach using the Christoffel-Darboux identity lies in the fact that both in Theorems~\ref{Thm_bInsertion} and ~\ref{Thm_largeN pc}, it indeed allows to compute not only the leading order asymptotic but also its fine asymptotic as long as the detailed strong asymptotics of the associated orthogonal polynomial are provided.
-We refer to \cite{lee2016fine} for a previous work in this direction on an exactly solvable model.
+We refer to \cite{lee2016fine,byun2021universal} for previous works in this direction on exactly solvable models.